CleverTap supports sending emails through Amazon SES.

 - Select Amazon SES.

-- Go to Server Name and Port values should be grabbed from your Amazon SES > Dashboard > SMTP Settings.
+- Navigate to Server Name and Port values should be grabbed from your Amazon SES > Dashboard > SMTP Settings.

 - Username and Password values should match your SMTP credentials from Amazon SES.
 These are not your AWS account credentials.